Although the F63 is Sole’s most affordable treadmill, you’d be hard pressed to guess it based on the impressive spec sheet this machine’s sportin’.

 - Lifetime motor

-Looking back at the 3 specs I suggested you consider at the beginning of this review, it’s easy to see why the F63 has become so popular.
+Looking at all the impressive specs and features this bad boy is packing, it’s easy to see why the F63 has become so popular.

-With a 20″x60″ running surface, walking and running should be comfortable for most users.
-And with a 3.0 CHP motor, we know it’s got enough power to get the job done.
-And when it comes to warranty, Sole’s generous guarantee should inspire confidence in this treadmill.
+With a 20″x60″ running surface, walking and running should be comfortable for most users and with a 3.0 CHP motor, we know it’s got enough power to handle workouts of every variety.